simonjulianl/tp/docs/UserGuide.md

 However, typing new commands over and over can be very frustrating even though you just want to fix one small error in the previous commands.

-**GoMedic** has you covered by having commands navigation feature which would allow you to navigate through all the commands that you have typed before!

-:bulb: **Tip:** You can navigate and check your previous commands by pressing the up or down arrow keys!
+:bulb: **Tip:** You can navigate to your previous commands by pressing the up or down arrow keys!

-GoMedic would store all the commands, whether its valid or invalid that you have typed from when you open the application!

 Therefore, instead of typing a new command entirely, you can press the up or down arrow key to get the commands that you have typed, and modify them accordingly!

-Previous and next is relative to the current command shown in the command box!

 * The **up** arrow key allows you to go back to the previous command typed if any
 * The **down** arrow key allows you to go forward to the next command typed if any